SteelDiamond/Non-Political-RSS-Feeds/README.md

 Politics are for failures.
 Let's get back to talking about \*real\* things.

+This list is a work in progress, at a later date, I want to make it easier to read.
+For now, this will do.

 ## Boring Stuff

 Don't like my list?
 [Here's a list of people who felt differently](https://github.com/SteelDiamond/Non-Political-RSS-Feeds/forks), I hope one of them suits your needs.